-Effective 1 July 2013, the ownership of the Company was transferred from GHD Pty Ltd to GHD Holdings (UK) Pty Ltd, a company registered in Australia.
-The ultimate parent company remained unchanged as GHD Group Pty Ltd, a company registered in Australia.
-Copies of GHD Group Pty Ltd & Controlled Entities Consolidated Financial Statements can be obtained on application to the Company Secretary, Level 15, 133 Castlereagh St, Sydney NSW 2000, Australia.
+The immediate parent company is GHD Holdings (UK) Pty Ltd, a company registered in Australia.
+The ultimate parent company and controlling party is GHD Group Pty Ltd, a company registered in Australia.
+Copies of GHD Group Pty Ltd & Controlled Entities Consolidated Financial Statement can be obtained on application to the Company Secretary, Level 15, 133 Castlereagh St, Sydney, NSW 2000, Australia.